SummittDweller/gpx-routes-workbench-using-flet/README.md

 2. Tap your profile picture or initials in the top right
 3. Scroll down and tap "**Export All Health Data**"
 4. Wait for the export to complete (may take several minutes)
-5. Share the `export.zip` file to your computer (via AirDrop, email, or cloud storage)
+5. Save the `export.zip` file to your **Downloads** folder on your computer

+**✨ AUTO-IMPORT**: If `export.zip` is in your `~/Downloads` folder when you launch the app, the workout routes will be automatically extracted to the temporary directory!

+Alternatively, you can manually:

 6. Extract the `export.zip` file on your computer
 7. Inside the extracted folder, look for the **workout-routes** folder
 8. Use the file picker in the app to import GPX files from the workout-routes folder

 ### Processing Routes

-1. **Import Files**: Click "📁 Select GPX Files" to import route files into the temporary directory
+1. **Import Files**: Routes are auto-imported from `~/Downloads/export.zip`, or click "📁 Select GPX Files" to manually import
 2. **Select Routes**: Use checkboxes to select which routes to process, or use "Select All"/"Deselect All"
 3. **Visualize**: Click "🗺️ Visualize Routes" to create an interactive map (saved as HTML)
 4. **Add Speed Tags**: Click "⚡ Add Speed Tags" to calculate speed between points
-5. **Trim by Speed**: Set max speed threshold and click "✂️ Trim by Speed" to remove outliers
+5. **Trim by Speed**: Set max speed threshold in mph (default: 5 mph) and click "✂️ Trim by Speed" to remove slow-moving GPS drift points
 6. **Post to Hikes**: Enter your Hikes API URL and click "📤 Post to Hikes"

 ## File Structure